-When a large project looms, you will almost always have to consider outsourcing some of the work.
-Maybe your team doesn’t have the necessary skills, the time, or just don’t want to deal with it.
-Whatever the case, there are upsides and downsides to outsourcing and hiring (or training) someone in-house.
+When you’re overburdened with a new massive project, outsourcing some of the work may be what keeps your business going strong.
+Maybe your team lacks the necessary skills and time, or maybe they just don’t feel up to the task at hand.
+Whatever the case, there are upsides and downsides to consider when deciding between outsourcing and hiring (or training) someone in-house.

 To start, ask yourself these questions about your project:

 - Does your team currently have the necessary skills?

 - How much time would it take away from your team’s current workload?

 Once you answer these questions, you can take a closer look at whether outsourcing or staying in-house will be the best solution.